nongrata081/rabobank-test/README.md

 ## Development server

 Run `yarn start` for a dev server.
-The app will automatically rebuild and replace changed parts of the app thanks to hot module replacement.
+The app will automatically rebuild and replace changed parts of the app without page refresh thanks to **hot module replacement**.

 ## Unit tests